Pakillo/grateful/README.md

 ### Producing a BibTeX file with package references

-If you just want to get all package references in a BiBTeX file, you can call `get_pkgs_info()`.
+If you just want to get all package references in a BibTeX file, you can call `get_pkgs_info()`.
 Besides printing a table with package info, it will also save a BibTeX file with references.
 By default, the file will be called `grateful-refs.bib`, but you can change that (see function